 OSHA doesn’t just allow states to have a state plan, but actively encourages it.
 States that develop and preside over their own safety and health program can work independently.
 Having full jurisdiction over all workplaces in the state allows the state to be more effective when addressing workers’ rights and conditions.
 OSHA does not give up responsibility entirely and continues to monitor the state plans and even provides funding for most of their programs.

-Also, because state plans are required to follow OSHA standards as the bare minimum, federal OSHA has no problem allowing the state to have full jurisdiction.
+Also, because state plans are required to follow OSHA Requirements as the bare minimum, federal OSHA has no problem allowing the state to have full jurisdiction.
 At that point, OSHA only needs to ensure that the bare minimum is being upheld by the state plan and no longer needs to run all the regulatory affairs.

 If state plans did not have full jurisdiction, it would also be harder for them to enforce their specific standards.
 They are responsible for updating and refining those standards, and without full jurisdiction, the process would be slow and worker safety would be compromised until resolved.